Minuscule 660: Description

-It contains Epistula ad Carpianum, the list of the κεφαλαια (table of contents) is placed only before the Gospel of Mark.
-The text is divided according to the κεφαλαια (chapters), the numbers of whose are placed at the left margin, and their τιτλοι (titles) are given at the top.
-The text of the four Gospels is divided also into much smaller sections, the Ammonian Sections (in Mark 237 sections – the last numbered section in 16:15).
-The manuscript contains also the lectionary markings at the margin, and numerous pictures (among them portraits of the Evangelists).
+It contains the Letter to Carpius, the table of contents (known as κεφαλαια / kephalaia) is placed only before the Gospel of Mark.
+The text is divided according to the chaters (also known as κεφαλαια), whose numbers are placed at the left margin, with their titles (known as τιτλοι / titloi) written at the top of the page.
+The text of the four Gospels is further divided into the Ammonian Sections (in Mark 237 sections – the last numbered section in 16:15).
+Lectionary markings are also included in the margin, and numerous pictures, with portraits of the Evangelists amongst them.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Hermann von Soden classified it as Iota text.
-Kurt Aland placed it in Category V.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Textual criticm Hermann von Soden classified it as part of his Iota text.
+BIblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.

-According to the Claremont Profile Method it belongs to the textual group 22a.
+According to the Claremont Profile Method (a specific anaylsis of textual data), it belongs to the textual group 22a.
 It belongs to subgroup 35.

-It is close textually to the codices: Tischendorfianus IV, Guelferbytanus A, Guelferbytanus B, Nitriensis, 047, 0130, 4, 251, 273, 440, 472, 485, 495, 716, 1047, 1093, 1170, 1229, 1242, 1295, 1355, 1365, 1396, 1515, 1604.
+Its text is closely related to the following codices: P Q R Γ 047 0130 4 251 273 440 472 485 495 716 1047 1093 1170 1229 1242 1295 1355 1365 1396 1515 1604.
 Hermann von Soden designated this group by I'.

 History

-Scrivener dated it to the 11th or 12th century, Gregory to the 11th century.
-Currently the manuscript is dated by the INTF to the 12th century.

 The manuscript was bought in Constantinople in 1882.

-The manuscript was added to the list of New Testament manuscripts by Scrivener in the third edition of his A Plain Introduction... in 1883.
+It was added to the list of New Testament manuscripts by Scrivener in the third edition of his A Plain Introduction... in 1883.
 Gregory saw the manuscript in 1887.

-Currently the manuscript is housed at the Berlin State Library (Graec. quarto 66), in Berlin.
+Scrivener dated it to the 11th or 12th century, Gregory to the 11th century.
+The manuscript is currently dated by the INTF to the 12th century.
+The manuscript is currently housed at the Berlin State Library (shelf number Graec. quarto 66), in Berlin.